Trachypithecus: Physical description

 Lutungs have a rather slim build with a long tail.
 The fur color varies, depending on the species, from black and grey to orange yellow.
 Many species have skin designs and a brighter lower surface, the hair on the head is often compared to a hood.
-Their arms are very short in comparison to the feet and their thumbs are also somewhat shorter.
+Their arms are very short in comparison to their hind legs, and their thumbs are also somewhat shorter than in other primates.
 The inner surfaces of the hands and feet are hairless so that their fur does not get caught when reaching into branches.
-These animals reach a length of 40 to 80 cm and a weight of 5 to 15 kg, with males generally larger than females.
-A bulge over the eyes and other details, primarily in the head, differentiate it from the surilis.
+These animals reach a length of 40 to 80 cm and a weight of 5 to 15 kg, with males being generally larger than females.
+A ridge over the eyes and other details, primarily related to the head, differentiate the lutungs from the surilis.

 Habitat and distribution

-Lutungs live in the forests, often preferring rain forests, although occasionally they are also found in secluded mountain forests.
-Lutungs are found in South-east Asia and parts of South Asia from India in the west to China in the east.
+Lutungs live in forests.
+They often prefer rainforests, although they are occasionally also found in secluded mountain forests and limestone karst forests.
+Lutungs are found in South-east Asia and parts of South Asia, from India in the west to China in the east.

 Behaviour

-They spend the largest part of the day in the trees, where they crawl along the branches on all fours, although they can also jump well from tree to tree.
-They are diurnal, although more active in the early mornings and the afternoon.
+Lutungs spend the largest part of the day in the trees, where they walk along the branches on all fours.They also jump from tree to tree, often covering long distances between trees; those long jumps are referred to as leaping.
+Lutungs are diurnal, although more active in the early mornings and the afternoon.

 They live in groups of five to 20 animals, mostly in harems, i.e. a single male with several females.
 Young males must leave their birth group when fully mature, often forming bachelor groups.
-If a new male takes over a harem, defeating and scaring off the harem leader, he often kills the children of the group.
-Lutungs are territorial, with loud shouting to defend their territories from other lutung interlopers, resorting to force if the outsiders are not scared off.
+If a new male takes over a harem, defeating or scaring off the former harem leader, he often kills the infants in the group.
+This behavior is also known as infanticide.
+Lutungs are territorial, and emit loud calls to defend their territories from rival males, resorting to force if the outsiders are not scared off.
 They have a common repertoire of sounds with which they warn group members.
-Also, mutual grooming plays an important role.
+Mutual grooming also plays an important role in maintaining the bonds between individuals.

 Lutungs are herbivores, primarily eating leaves, fruits, and buds.
 To digest the tough leaves, they developed a multichambered stomach.

 Reproduction

-Rarely twins, a typical single birth comes after a seven-month gestation period.
-Newborns usually have a golden-yellow fur.
+Lutungs typically give birth to a single young, after a seven-month gestation period.
+Twins occur, but are rare.
+Newborns usually have golden-yellow or orange fur.
 The mother shares responsibilities of rearing the young with the other females ("aunties") of the harem.
-They hand the young around, play with it, carry it, and cuddle it, while the mother searches for food.
+Females within a group hand the young around, play with them, carry them, and cuddle them, allowing the mother to forage or spend time alone.
 If the mother dies, another female adopts the young animal.
 Lutungs are weaned in the latter half of their first year, and reach full maturity at 4 to 5 years.
 The life expectancy is estimated at 20 years.